 What is a candlestick

-A candlestick is a representation of the open, high, low and close price within a certain time-frame.
+A candlestick is a representation of the open, high, low, and close price within a certain time frame.
 In that sense, it is the same as a bar in a bar chart.
-The thing that is different about a Candlestick is that the part between the open and close, called the body, is colored.
+The thing that is different about a Candlestick is that the part between the open and close called the body, is colored.
 If the open is above the close, or in other words the price is falling, the candle is usually colored black or red.
-If the candle was rising it is usually colored white or green.
+If the candle is rising it is usually colored white or green.
 This way it is easy to see if the price has been falling or rising.

 Wicks and bodies

 Advantages of a candlestick chart over other chart types:

 - A picture says more than a thousand words.
 1 candlestick can tell a complete story about a trading session

 - It provides the same information as OHLC bar charts but is more clear. black/red is down white/green is up

 - It provides 4 times more information than a line chart.

 - Reduces noise.
 By just looking at the daily candles you can ignore a lot of the intra-day noise and still understand what happened.

 There are also disadvantages to trading with candlesticks:

-- Analyzing candlestick charts is more art than science and is subjective in nature.
+- Analyzing candlestick charts is more art than science and is subjective.
 Therefore trading results from one trader to another, trading the same method, can vary substantially.

 - Learning how to trade successfully with candlesticks requires a lot of screen time, although some people pick it up more quickly than others.

 What does a candlestick tell us?

 A single candlestick tells us about the war between the Bulls and the Bears.
 It tells us who won or if the battle was undecided.
-Or in other words: it tells us if there has been more selling or more buying in the market during a specific period of time, or that there has been an equilibrium.
+In other words: it tells us if there has been more selling or more buying in the market during a specific period, or that there has been an equilibrium.